The final revision of the fabled Rickman sports bike

 By the time Rickman scratched out its Predator kitbike, the brand had lost some luster.
 This was in no way due to any failing by brothers Don, Derek or any of their talented craftsmen, but a condition caused by improved mass production methods in a market Rickman helped to form.
 Among a wave of standout fabricators including Britain’s Dave Degens (Dresda) Fridel Munch and Swiss engineer Fritz Egli, Rickmans built its first frame in 1960 and earned an impressive number of victories as riders and builders.
 Selling frames to their racing competition, success brought the brothers attention, and by 1965 Rickman Motorcycles was rolling out thousands of scramblers for BSA’s US importer.
 Known worldwide, sometime after a long run of Metisse’ specials but before the Honda CR, Rickman stood alone among the remains of Britian’s bike industry.

 My admiration for Rickman runs deep and I’ve sampled a couple.
-If memory serves, it was 2007 when younger brother Don visited Phoenix’s Ton Up Motorcycles while traveling in the USA.
-Distracted by something else before ever going inside I regret that missed opportunity, but it really doesn’t matter.
+If memory serves, it was 2007 when younger brother Don visited Phoenix dealer Ton Up Motorcycles while traveling in the USA.
+Distracted by something before ever going inside I regret that missed opportunity, but it doesn’t much matter.
 Part of successful research is knowing which questions to ask, and I didn’t then.
 Pity, as there’s precious little info on the Predator line, which I’ve roughly determined ran from 1980 to 1984.
 The mission?
-Write what I know about the brother’s last kit, openly speculate on the rest, then toss everything into the digital sea in hopes someone who knows more will reach out.
+Write what I know about the brother’s last kit, speculate on the rest, then toss everything into the digital sea in hopes someone who knows more will reach out.
 This approach has worked before, and I’m certain those people with first hand knowledge of Rickman and its Predator line are out there.
-Somewhere.
+One success story includes owner Martin Weston, who snapped this photo of his (in the background).

 Someone defined the Predator as being remade into a sports tourer and that’s repeated often. but it’s a lazy conclusion.
 Some obvious aspects of the Predator’s build jump out at first glance; first is the adaptation of two new inlines; Honda’s 900cc Bol D’Or and the GS1000 from Suzuki.
 Largely hidden under the Predator’s swooping fiberglass, engine and frame live under a new monocoque shell that dramatically changed the Rickman’s looks and seating.
 An important point of emphasis addresses the confusion many seem to have lumping the Predator in with the previous Z1-powered CRE Endurance of 1979.
 There are elements of the CRE in the Predator’s revised ergos, but that kit was clearly patterned on the Kawasaki CR platform and promoted as a performance tourer.
 Adding to the confusion is the Predator CRE model (shown here with Astralite wheels) and of the 100 Predator kits rumored, 10 are believed to be sports touring CRE endurance bikes using Suzuki GS1000 power.